-Are you concerned your kids are not eating enough good quality food that supply them with adequate nutrition on a daily basis?
-Or maybe you have an underweight child and you’ve gotten a recommendation from your pediatrician that you should start supplementing with meal replacement shakes (aka calorie dense drinks) such as PediaSure©, Boost or Ensure?
+Are you concerned that your kid is not eating enough good quality food that supplies him/her with adequate nutrition on a daily basis?
+Or maybe you have an underweight child and you’ve got a recommendation from your pediatrician that you should start supplementing with meal replacement shakes (aka calorie-dense drinks) such as PediaSure©, Boost or Ensure?

 PediaSure© is manufactured by the pharmaceutical giant Abbott, and marketed to the public as a meal replacement/supplement which “balances your picky eater’s uneven diet”.

 Before you make your decision whether to get this drink for your child or not, let’s look at the facts.

 Should you choose a meal replacement shake like PediaSure© to supplement your child’s diet?

 According to Abbott, PediaSure© is clinically proven and each shake is a source of 7g protein and 25 essential vitamins.
 It is available in three kid-approved flavours (vanilla, strawberry or chocolate), but the best part – PediaSure© comes in reclosable bottles — perfect for kids on the go!

 Well, actually not so much!

 Although it sounds like this drink has beneficial ingredients to support the health of our children, the ingredient list doesn’t look healthy at all!